Eugene Martini: Landscape Planning

 Landscape Planning, 1963, (Des Moines, Iowa: Meredith Books).

-A book edited and published by Better Homes & Gardens includes work by Thomas Dolliver Church.
-Organized around seven chapters and a home portfolio, the book highlights recent trends in landscape design to make the best use of the yard with low maintenance examples to create livable gardens that increase convenience, privacy, beauty and pleasure.
-Convenience is meant to make things easier, 'a gate wide enough for both the wheelbarrow and your knuckles!' asserted Martini.
+A book edited and published by Better Homes and Gardens magazine includes work by Thomas Dolliver Church.
+Organized around seven chapters and a home portfolio, the book highlights recent trends in landscape design to make the best use of the yard with low-maintenance examples to create livable gardens that increase convenience, privacy, beauty and pleasure.
+Convenience is meant to make things easier, "a gate wide enough for both the wheelbarrow and your knuckles!" asserted Martini.
 Privacy is the choice to control what we do in our daily lives, for example, getting the morning paper in your bathrobe.
 Beauty is the principal reward and goal when planning the composition of your garden.
-Last, pleasure is 'the feeling that all things are "right with the world."'
-(10-12).
+Last, pleasure is "the feeling that all things are 'right with the world'".
+(10–12).

-Mobile Homes, Immobile Landscape
+"Mobile Homes, Immobile Landscape"

-'Mobile Homes, Immobile Landscape, or: Who said you can't take it with you?'
-Landscape Architecture v50, Fall 1960.
+"Mobile Homes, Immobile Landscape, or: Who Said You Can't Take It with You?"
+Landscape Architecture, v.50, Fall 1960.

-In this article Martini recognized the growing industry of mobile homes and the challenge to the landscape architect to place them within a community.
-In the end, he questioned 'What can the landscape architect do?' to help the impoverished landscape of mobile home courts and asserted:
+In this article, Martini recognized the growing industry of mobile homes and the challenge to the landscape architect to place them within a community.
+In the end, he questioned 'What can the landscape architect do?' to help the impoverished landscape of mobile-home courts and asserted:

-He can design better communities for mobile-home owners.
-He can devise more delightful and interesting ways to site the units.
-He can use this small residential unit to meet desired densities and yet minimize grading to preserve trees.
-The tight efficiency of the mobile-home core could be the seed from which might grow a better way of life.
-Herein may lie the clue and herein lies a challenge.
-Beyond his drafting board contribution, he can help his clients find sites and analyze their suitability; he can help work out problems with local planning authorities, and through collaboration with civil engineers, electrical engineers, and building architects, he can create beautiful communities in lieu of uncoordinated chaos.
+His work involves designing mobile-home communities by optimizing unit placement to meet density requirements while minimizing site grading and preserving existing vegetation.
+In addition to site planning, he assists clients with site selection and analysis, coordinates with local planning authorities, and collaborates with civil, electrical, and building engineers on community development.

-Twenty thousand dollars per acre is cheap
+"Twenty Thousand Dollars per Acre Is Cheap"

-'Twenty thousand dollars per acre is cheap' Landscape Architecture v49 no4, Summer 1959, 226-229.
+"Twenty Thousand Dollars per Acre Is Cheap" Landscape Architecture, v.49, no.4, Summer 1959, pp. 226–229.

 This article describes the challenges of planning a subdivision in the Buckhead area along Peachtree Road in Atlanta, Georgia.